sakshi-2028/Aws/README.md

 4)Multifactor Authrntication (MFA).
 5)Identity fedration. :you can allow user who have alrady password elsewhere :facebook google then you can login

+⚙️ Key Features of IAM
+Feature	Description
+👤 User Management	Create, manage, and delete user accounts securely.
+Each user gets unique credentials (username, password, access key).
+👥 Group Management	Organize users into groups to apply common permissions easily.
+🧾 Roles and Permissions	Assign roles to define what actions (like read, write, delete) are allowed on which resources.
+🔑 Policy-Based Access Control	Define policies (JSON documents in AWS) that specify who can do what on which resources.
+🔐 Multi-Factor Authentication (MFA)	Adds an extra layer of security (password + OTP, for example).
+🕵️ Temporary Credentials	Provide short-term access (e.g., for applications or third-party services).
+🌍 Federated Access / SSO (Single Sign-On)	Allow users from external systems (like Google Workspace, Microsoft AD) to access resources securely.
+🧠 Least Privilege Principle	Give users only the permissions necessary to perform their job — nothing more.
+🧩 Integration with Other Services	IAM integrates tightly with services like EC2, S3, Azure Blob, etc., to control access at a granular level.
+📜 Auditing and Logging	All IAM activities are logged for security review and compliance. (e.g., AWS CloudTrail logs IAM actions.)

 IAM Term: 1)Principle 2)Request 3)Authentication 4)Authorized 5)Action/Operation 6)Resources You can create a new IAM Policy in the Aws management console 3 ways.